andrewdisley/realchange-cms/hugo/content/_index.md

     people off the street and into a healthier and safer lifestyle.**

-    If will all work together, you can help make a difference in supporting people who are homeless or at risk of homelessness in Doncaster.
+    If we all work together, you can help make a difference in supporting people who are homeless or at risk of homelessness in Doncaster.

     - - -